Looking for a little historical sightseeing and fun in the water on your travels to Croatia? Experiencing all the best things to do in Hvar is a must!

 Dubovica is quiet and doesn’t attract as many tourists but still offers amenities.
 You’ll have a few food options, including several bars and restaurants.

-View the harbour from Hvar Fortress
+View the harbour from Hvar Fortress (Tvrdava Fortica)

 Any list of what to do in Hvar should include a trip to the main fortress.
 The Hvar Fortress (Tvrdava Fortica) is an ancient structure built to increase the defences of the port town.